vishaltorgal/reactjs-interview-questions/README.md

 ## 5. **What are synthetic events in React?**

-Synthetic Events are React's cross-browser wrapper around the browser's native events.
-They combine the behavior of different browsers into a single API to ensure consistent event handling.
+A synthetic event is a cross browser wrapper around the browser’s native event.

 ### Key Points
 - `Cross-Browser Compatibility`: Synthetic events normalize behavior across browsers.